-Katja and Katya take the few blocks walk to Gerard’s Barrack’s Street home.
+Katja and Katya walk the few blocks to Gerard’s Barrack’s Street home.
 It’s roomy, two stories, courtyard behind shared with two adjacent owners.
 His walls are lined with books, if it concerns the occult, he has a copy.
 Otherwise, it’s scholarly messy.
 Big desk full of papers, open books around, he must like candles, there are half a dozen fat ones in various states of meltdown.

 His furniture is solid, might be antique, Katya is no expert on furniture.
 It has the warm scent of many pipes.